Quodatum/qd-cmpx/README.md

 # qd-cmpx

 A component database.
-Locations, versions and dependancies for Expath and browser based components.
+Stores locations, versions and dependancies for Expath and browser based components.
+Can generate http include files to load a set of components.

 ## Examples